Researcher: Mesothelioma Patients Would Benefit from Faster Clinical Trials

 Mesothelioma is caused by exposure to asbestos.
-There are only 2,000 to 3,000 cases diagnosed a year in the United States.
+There are only 2,000 to 3,000 cases diagnosed each year in the U.S.

 Current clinical trial regulations demand long testing periods to ensure more accuracy of results and also to provide more safety of a drug or treatment.